nurlanvalizada/Abituriyent/README.md

 Abituriyent is a web application designed to provide information and resources for students.
 The application includes features such as contact details, happy student testimonials, and a contact form.

+I have built this platform in 2015 for commercial purposes and then made it open sourced to show how the production ready application can be built using Asp.Net Core 1.0

 ## Table of Contents

 - [Features](#features)